Azure Media Services overview and common scenarios

 - An Azure account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see Azure Free Trial.

 - An Azure Media Services account.
-Use the Azure Classic Portal, .NET, or REST API to create Azure Media Services account.
+Use the Azure portal, .NET, or REST API to create Azure Media Services account.
 For more information, see Create Account.

 - (Optional) Set up development environment.
 Choose .NET or REST API for your development environment.
 For more information, see Set up environment.